syncfusion-content/ej2-angular-docs/ej2-angular/grid/editing/edit-types.md

 ### Enable filtering in DropDownList editor

-The Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Grid component provides filtering for the `DropDownList` within the edit form.
+The Angular Data Grid component provides filtering for the `DropDownList` within the edit form.
 This feature enables selection of options from a predefined list and easier search for specific items using the built-in filtering feature.

 Enable filtering by setting the [allowFiltering](https://ej2.syncfusion.com/angular/documentation/api/drop-down-list#allowfiltering) property to `true` within the edit params.
 This will enable the filtering feature in the `DropDownList`.